-for gene therapy, somatic cell therapy or tissue engineering).
+Sections of this Manual are relevant for human tissues and cells used, for example, as a starting material for manufacturing advanced therapy medicinal products (ATMPs) (i.e. for gene therapy, somatic cell therapy or tissue engineering).
 In these cases the regulatory requirements laid down by the above-mentioned Directives for donation, procurement and testing apply.
-Regulation 1394/2007 on advanced therapy medicinal products applies with effect from 30 December 2008.
+Regulation 1394/2007 on advanced therapy medicinal products5 applies with effect from 30 December 2008.
 MS are advised to prepare an integrated system to manage their regulatory responsibilities at the interface between the tissues/ cells and medicinal sectors (i.e. site status, inspection practices, accreditation, designation, authorisation or licensing process, traceability of materials and coding systems).